wildwinter/dink/README.md

 * `--stats`

     If present, outputs a file of the status of all the lines as an Excel file (`*-stats.xlsx`).

+* `--origins`

+    If present, outputs a JSON file giving the file, line number, knot, and stitch where you'll find your text.
+Useful for editor and debug tools. (`*-origins.json`).

 * `--ignoreWritingStatus`